PSALM 1 TALK

 - JESUS FORMULA FOR BLESSEDNESS (TRUE HAPPINESS)

 What a incredible formula Jesus offers here.
-Lets have a closer look at Jesus formula.
-I call it 8 CHARACTERISTICS OF A BLESSED / TRULY HAPPY PERSON.
+Let’s have a closer look at Jesus formula.
+I call it The 8 Characteristics of a blessed / truly happy person:

 8 CHARACTERISTICS OF A BLESSED / TRULY HAPPY PERSON

-- “Poor in Spirit “ – Must have spiritual awareness
+1. “Poor in Spirit“ – Must have spiritual awareness

 People who are full of themselves and their own importance will never turn from themselves and accept Jesus as their Lord.
-To come into Jesus Kingdom or family and enjoy the benefits, blessings or happiness that brings they must first become spiritually poor, they need God in their life or better still they know they need God in their lives.
+To come into Jesus Kingdom or family and enjoy the benefits, blessings or happiness that brings they must first become spiritually poor, they need God in their life or better still they need to want God in their lives.

 This is what becoming a Christian starts with a turning away from “doing our thing” to want to do “God’s thing”.
 It requires us to be humbled and become meek and then we can seek God through Jesus and find in doing so real happiness.

-- “Hunger and thirst for righteousness” – A person after God’s own heart
+4. “Hunger and thirst for righteousness”– A person after God’s own heart

 People, who have turned from following their own way, go from being spiritual dead in their sins to becoming hungry and thirsty for righteousness.
 This turns them from being worldly to a person who is more like God designed us to be, after his own heart.

-- “Pure in Heart” – Clean or good on the inside
+6. “Pure in Heart”– Clean or good on the inside

 Another way we show that we have been saved by the grace of God is that we begin to clean up our act on the inside.
 We begin to develop a pure heart but this must also show on the outside as well in good works for God.